Business Risks from the Student Financial Aid Office

 An approach of consideration, collaboration, and implementation in addressing not just these risks but all business risks between departments creates the potential for significant positive impact for everyone — students, fellow employees, parents, and in turn, the world these people touch.

 CapinCrouse can assist your organization with GLBA compliance, preparing the new financial viability ratios, and other challenges and opportunities.
-Learn more at capincrouse.com/higher-ed or by contacting us at firstname.lastname@example.org.
+Learn more on our website or by contacting us at [email protected].

 This article was originally published in Christian Academia Magazine.
 It has been updated.

-Patricia is a senior manager at CapinCrouse.
-She joined CapinCrouse in 2007 and has served many different types of nonprofit organizations.
-Patricia specializes in providing assurance services, with special emphasis in employee benefit plans and Uniform Guidance engagements.
-In addition, she has performed branch audits for international ministries and provided advisory and consulting services to numerous organizations.
+Patricia is a Senior Manager at CapinCrouse.
+Patricia joined CapinCrouse in 2007 and has served many different types of nonprofit organizations.
+She specializes in providing assurance services, with special emphasis in employee benefit plans and Uniform Guidance engagements.
+In addition, she has provided advisory and consulting services to numerous organizations.